Web servers: Puffin | Puffin-D | Orca | Sei | Multiplexer

 Orca: predict genome 3D interactions from kilobase to whole-chromosome scale from sequence

-Orca-leukemia update (2023): a version of Orca for leukemia-related cell lines is now available in the webserver too and a GitHub repository for structural variant regulatory impact scoring for leukemia subtypes is available here.
+Orca-leukemia update (2023): a version of Orca for leukemia-related cell lines is now available in the webserver, and a GitHub repository for structural variant regulatory impact scoring for leukemia subtypes is available below.

 Sei: A sequence-based global map of regulatory activity for deciphering human genetics